 Learn to say no: Decline requests that are not a priority and or throw off your day.
 If you are in the middle of a project and someone on your team asks to talk, it’s OK to ask to defer the meeting and schedule a more convenient time.
 If you have clients that repeatedly call last minute and ask you to squeeze in a massage, politely but firmly offer them an optional time when it’s better for you and your business.

-Get organized: The goal of organization at your spa or massage business is to set up whatever systems are necessary so that anyone who needs something can conveniently find it.
-For example, you may have one person who handles ordering products, but it helps if everyone knows when products are reordered and what new products are being considered and why.
+Get organized: The organization's goal at your spa or massage business is to set up whatever systems are necessary so that anyone who needs something can conveniently find it.
+For example, you may have one person who handles ordering products, but it helps if everyone knows when products are reordered and what new products are being considered, and why.

 Still, despite all your best efforts to manage your time more efficiently, things are not always going to go as planned.
 When that happens, go with the flow.
 If you manage your time right most of the time, you’ll have plenty of it to catch up.
 And that’s the long and short of it.